iZettle/URL-Scheme/README.md

 # iZettle URL Scheme

-**Note: the iZettle URL Scheme is only avaiblable for iOS at the moment.**
+**Note: the iZettle URL Scheme is only available for iOS at the moment.**

 iZettle allows you to take payments from your own app or website with a URL Scheme.
 The document below describes the protocol used to communicate with the iZettle app.